 Portugal has an organigram that shares responsibilities regarding the different aspects of healthcare and services for the public.

 The main urban centers in the country have large Public Hospitals to meet all demands, especially more complex ones.
 In addition to these, there are also Health and Extension Centers for less populated areas.
 We will explain in more detail how they work below.

-In these health centers, Family Doctors – general doctors assigned to a household – perform regular appointments, and it’s also the place where most vaccinations and consultations take place.
+In these health centers, Family Doctors – general doctors assigned to a household – perform regular appointments, and it’s also where most vaccinations and consultations occur.

 In some Health Centers, there are also Basic Emergency Services, but very serious cases are sent to the nearest Hospital.

 The Hospitals, particularly District Main Hospitals, also perform consultations, but these are normally more specialized.
-They are also the place where the most infirm patients are interned, and where emergencies take place.
+They are also where the most infirm patients are interned and where emergencies occur.

 In addition to these, there are also hospitals with some specific specialization, which are a reference in the country.
 These are usually located either in Lisbon or in Porto.
 Take a look at the most renowned public hospitals in Portugal: